| The

 transition continues, you soon ask yourself how you could have lived without

+it."
+The transition period he speaks of took only one week.
 Klein also noticed a difference in the way that sales agents work.
 "We

 are becoming very proficient with the Palm devices," he says.
 "There's

 been a big change from the days with paper planners we're far better organized."
+McCoy gave a specific example of how the handheld computer has made him far

 more efficient.
 "Before the Palm devices, we would spend countless hours